Universal Action Catalog¶

 describe / invoke tools with 4 wrappers that cover every category

 uniformly.
-Every action — a workflow, a peer agent, an MCP tool, a memory
+Every action — run a workflow, delegate to a peer agent, call an

-entry, a file op, an indexed corpus, … — is addressed by a single
+MCP tool, read a memory, search an indexed corpus, … — is addressed by its

 invoke_action.
 Discovery happens through list_actions and detail